(A chapter of Akayama DanJay.)

 The room was quiet for a while.

-“Some foreigners dare trespass on that sacred peak, and such trespassers never return.
+“Some ne’er-do-wells dare trespass on that sacred peak, and such trespassers never return.
 Beyond that, everything these trespassers own is ruined.
 Their property burns.
 Their children die.
 Their spouses throw themselves in the sea.
 This is why the peak fits as final resting-place for the Blue Virgils: they call nothing their own.
 When they wear the silver mask, they surrender wholly.
 As Nemo breaks my bones in his teeth each night, I understand the asceticism he imposes.
 Nothing is mine, not physically, mentally, nor spiritually.
 When Nemo finishes gnawing my skullcap, I’ll lose nothing in climbing above the clouds.”

 The room was quiet for a while.